demisto/content/Packs/Venafi/Integrations/integration-Venafi_README.md

 ### venafi-get-certificate-details
 ***
-Use a certificate guid to extract more details from the cert store.
+Uses a certificate GUID to extract more details from the cert store.

 #### Base Command